spectrocloud/librarium/docs/docs-content/cluster-profiles/cluster-profile-import-export.md

 ## Export Cluster Profile

-To Import Palette cluster profiles the existing profile needs to be first exported as json file from the Palette console.
+To Import Palette cluster profiles the existing profile needs to be first exported as json file from Palette.
 To export follow the steps as below:

 <br />

-* As a `Tenant` or `Project` administrator login to the Palette console.
+* As a `Tenant` or `Project` administrator login to Palette.

 * Select the `Profiles` option from the left ribbon menu.